vishwas-upadhyaya/trinit_four_people_ml/README.md

 # Image captioning
 ## setup
-1 - clone the repository in your system
+1 - clone the repository in your system \n
 2 - make a virtual environment
 3 - run command pip install -r requirements.txt
 4 - open develop.py file and run it (in develop.py you can change model you are using)

-## vgg_16_trained.ipynb ---> model trained with base model vgg16 with augmented data
+### vgg_16_trained.ipynb ---> model trained with base model vgg16 with augmented data

-## resnet_50_trained.ipynb -----> model trained with base model resnet 50 on given train data only
+### resnet_50_trained.ipynb -----> model trained with base model resnet 50 on given train data only

-## attention_page_caption.ipynb ------> we have tried to write attention mechanism for image captioning but due to some system restrictions not able to trian it
+### attention_page_caption.ipynb ------> we have tried to write attention mechanism for image captioning but due to some system restrictions not able to trian it

-## develop.py -----> streamlit app python file
+### develop.py -----> streamlit app python file

-## embedding_matrix.npy ------> this is matrix for word embeddings which is generated in vgg16_trained.inpynb
+### embedding_matrix.npy ------> this is matrix for word embeddings which is generated in vgg16_trained.inpynb

-## embedding_matrix_s.npy ------> this is matrix for word embeddings which is generated in resnet50_trained.inpynb
+### embedding_matrix_s.npy ------> this is matrix for word embeddings which is generated in resnet50_trained.inpynb

-## model.tflite ----> trained model with vgg16 as base model
+### model.tflite ----> trained model with vgg16 as base model

-## model_res50.tflite ----> trained model with resnet50 as base model
+### model_res50.tflite ----> trained model with resnet50 as base model